metallang/metal/README.md

 # Metal

-Prototype compiled language built in Rust with LLVM.
+A beautiful, robust, flexible, efficient general-purpose programming language with zero garbage collection built with LLVM and Rust.

 ## Contributing